 This guide is intended for system administrators responsible for installing, configuring, and maintaining systems under the control of VxVM.

-This guide assumes that the user has a:
+This guide assumes that you have a:

-- working knowledge of the Solaris operating system - basic understanding of Solaris system administration - basic understanding of storage management using VxVM
+- Basic knowledge of the HP-UX operating system. - Basic understanding of HP-UX system administration. - Basic understanding of storage management using VxVM.